-Staff Email: Each of the Jonathan Jennings Elementary School staff members has an email address provided by the school.
-Normally staff member email addresses use the first initial of the staff's first name, last name and the @gccschools.com Occasionally, it will be necessary for a staff member's middle initial to be included if there are multiple GCCS employees with the same first initial and last name.
+Staff Email: Each of the Northaven Elementary School staff members has email on their classroom computers.
+If you would like send an email, follow the simple address function.
+Normally staff member email addresses use the first initial of the staff's first name, last name and the @gccschools.com.
+Occasionally, it will be necessary for a staff member's middle initial to be included if there are multiple GCCS employees with the same first initial and last name.
 If you are unsure of the email address, please contact the school office.
 We would encourage you to use email if it all possible since our staff uses this as our primary means of communication.
 Example: sjones@gccschools.com = Sally Jones, Teacher